 There are three government sponsored schemes:

-Your landlord can one and ask them to hold your money as a custodian or they can hold on to your money and pay an insurance scheme to protect it.
+Your landlord can ask them to hold your money as a custodian or they can hold on to your money and pay an insurance scheme to protect it.

 Your landlord has to protect your deposit for the whole time you remain a tenant at the same property.